hyl-19/Portfolio/Course Instructor/Readme.md

 3. **Retrieving** relevant chunks at query time
 4. **Augmenting** prompts to OpenAI API for precise answers

+### Workflow

-Users upload a PDF → text is extracted to S3 & DynamoDB → user questions trigger a RAG workflow → answer returned.
+- Users upload a PDF → text is extracted to S3 & DynamoDB → user questions trigger a RAG workflow → answer returned.

 ---